Child/Adult Abuse & Neglect Hotline: 805-654-3200

 Supervised Independent Living Placements

-Emerging adults who have good independent living skills can be approved to enter into Supervised Independent Living – Extended Foster Care.
-Under this arrangement, they will receive a monthly payment from the County, and may select any apartment or house that they would like, as long as the property meets basic health and safety standards.
+Emerging adults who have good independent living skills may be approved to enter into Supervised Independent Living – Extended Foster Care.
+Under this arrangement, they will receive a monthly payment from the County, and may select any apartment or house they would like, as long as the property meets basic health and safety standards.

 Each emerging adult may reach a different financial agreement with his/her landlord.
 For example, one rental agreement may lay out a plan to pay a portion of his/her monthly payment from the County to the landlord as rent.
 Another rental agreement may outline a sliding scale for rent that depends on work earnings or school expenses.
-Similarly, rental agreements will vary in the way that issues such as noise levels, parking, and pets are addressed.
+Similarly, rental agreements will vary in the way issues such as noise levels, parking, and pets are addressed.

 For further information, please contact us.